 Help your child become attached to a security object like a toy or blanket.
 They can keep this in bed with them to help them feel more relaxed during the night.

-Avoid scary television shows
+Can scary television shows make my child anxious?

 Avoid scary TV shows, including the news or videos, or stories that may add to your child's fears.
 Avoid talking about their worries just before bedtime.